 Never carry luggage, a package or letters for someone else, unless you have been able to verify the contents completely.
 Pack your own baggage, fasten it securely and never leave it unattended.
 Keep an eye on your children’s backpacks, toys and stuffed animals.

 If you’re planning to drive in a foreign country you need to apply for an international driving permit (IDP).
 An IDP is issued by the Automobile Association of South Africa.
 Your licence should be current and valid.
-It will help to know the local traffic laws of the country that you plan to visit.
+It’ll help to know the local traffic laws of the country that you plan to visit.

 South African drivers’ licences are recognised in SADC countries (Angola, Botswana, the Democratic Republic of Congo, Lesotho, Madagascar, Malawi, Mauritius, Mozambique, Namibia, Swaziland, United Republic of Tanzania, Zambia and Zimbabwe).

-If you’re travelling by road it is advisable to have the original car registration documents and a certified copy with you at all times.
+If you’re travelling by road it’s advisable to have the original car registration documents and a certified copy with you at all times.
 Find out where you can get the temporary import permit for the car/trailer, before the trip.
 Make sure that the car insurance will be covered in the country that you’re travelling to by getting a written confirmation from your insurer.

 Travel smart with the Department of International Relations and Cooperation (DIRCO)